 Sometimes my water is reddish-brown.
-Is this safe?
+What should I do?

 The reddish-brown color can be caused by rust from corrosion in GCWW's pipes, the pipes in your home or from corrosion in your home's water heater.
 If you have rusty water, try running cold water for several minutes.